ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 still the todo for 9/25
 - [x] fix cv
-- [ ] email three PIs -- alright here goes
+- [x] email five PIs -- alright here goes thats it, then im done for the day.

-thats it, then im done for the day.
+ok emailed u too bc i dunno maybe u will respond. some sopranos then sleep.

 ------------------
 # Oct